 Kohlrabi is a fast growing vegetable that is a member of the cabbage family in fact it looks like a cross between a cabbage and a turnip.
 It is not a root crop, the bulb is the stem of the plant that swells as it grows just above the level of the soil.

 The edible portion is the bulb, or enlarged stem.
 It is a sweet, tender vegetable with a taste similar to a broccoli stem, it can be cooked or eaten raw.
 The leaves are also edible.

-Being a cool season vegetable growing kohlrabi is best done in early spring before the heat arrives.
-In warmer climates definitely try late summer early fall planting to take advantage of the cooler weather that as with all cool seasons veggies enhances the flavor.
+Being a cool season vegetable kohlrabi is best grown in early spring before the heat arrives or in warmer climates try late summer early fall planting to take advantage of the cooler weather that as with all cool seasons veggies enhances the flavor.

 Start harvesting kohlrabi when the first stem is one inch (2.5 cm) in diameter.